-If the disciples were heading back to Capernaum from the mountain south of Bethsaida, that has a ridge about two kilometers long from Ramot to the south to Zelon Beach and they left the vicinity of Ramot/Kinnar Beach, then they would have reached Capernaum after about four miles of rowing.
+If the disciples were heading back to Capernaum from the mountain south of Bethsaida, that is a ridge about two kilometers long from Ramot southward to Zelon Beach and they left the vicinity of Ramot/Kinnar Beach, then they would have reached Capernaum after about four miles of rowing.

-Since the feeding of the 5,000 was on a mountain, then a landing at Ginnosaur would have been a further walk to the mountain behind it above Magdal.
+If the feeding of the 5,000 was on a mountain near Ginnosaur, then a boat landing at Ginnosaur would have required a further walk to the mountain behind it above Magdal.
 The area was also possessing some of the richest soil in the district and likely to be more thickly settled; not a remote place.